yktoo/yktoo.com/content/blog/posts/0323/index.en.md

     - /en/blog/post/323
 ---

-We decided to dedicate the last day of our {{< intref "0322" "Sophian journey" >}} to Plovdiv, going there in the morning and returning in the afternoon.
+We decided to dedicate the last day of our {{< a "0322" "Sophian journey" >}} to Plovdiv, going there in the morning and returning in the afternoon.

-This idea was suggested by Slavyan during the {{< intref "0322#free-sofia-tour" "Free Sofia Tour" >}}.
+This idea was suggested by Slavyan during the {{< a "0322#free-sofia-tour" "Free Sofia Tour" >}}.
 Plovdiv is easily reachable by bus departing from the Sofia Bus Station.
 The direct trip takes two hours and costs 14 leva (**€7**).

 <!--more-->